JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 In a conventional computer, data is stored as either 0 or 1, this is called a "bit".

 Since we want to represent numbers that are bigger than 1, computers have a way of expressing larger numbers by using multiple bits.
 A block of 8 bits is called a "byte".
-All memory in C is accessed in bytes, meaning the minumum number of bits a variable can have is 8.
+All memory in C is accessed in bytes, meaning the minimum number of bits a variable can have is 8.

 The computer can then assign a whole number value to each of the bits in a byte.
 A combination of these bits can represent values in-between these whole number values.